 What you can do:

-> Send us a statement explaining why cuts to the Learning Disability Service are a mistake
+- Send us a statement or short video explaining why cuts to the Learning Disability Service are a mistake

 If you would like more information about the transfer in LD services please contact UNISON local organiser Daniel Waghorn via firstname.lastname@example.org or 07903 846415.